“A beautifully restored townhouse hotel wrapped around a tranquil courtyard, with an excellent bar and a pool”

 - There’s no lift, so you’ll have to climb up several flights of stairs to reach the top-floor rooms (though staff will help with luggage)

-- The pool area soon fills up when the hotel is busy - get there early if you want to nab a lounger
+- The pool, and its deck, are small - get there early if you want to nab a lounger

 - Only a couple of twin rooms (it's best suited to couples), though there are extra beds and baby cots for little ones